redmondmj/HyperVServer2019/Install/README.md

       - Click "Turn Windows Features On or Off"
       - Place a check next to HyperV and click ok
    - OR use Powershell: `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`
- - We'll need to allow our nested HyperV server to access CPU and network resources, to do that launch Powershell as administrator and run
-   - `Set-VMProcessor -VMName Name -ExposeVirtualizationExtensions $true`
-   - `Get-VMNetworkAdapter -VMName Name | Set-VMNetworkAdapter -MacAddressSpoofing On`

 ## Download
  - We'll use the Free version of HyperV which is bundled with Windows Server Core (so no gui)
  - It's availabe from the [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019)